mrz1836/codepipeline-to-github/README.md

 - (1) [Lambda](https://aws.amazon.com/lambda/) Function (Golang Runtime)
 - (1) [CloudWatch Event Rule](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html) to subscribe to Pipeline events
 - (1) [CloudWatch LogGroup](https://aws.amazon.com/cloudwatch/) for the Lambda function output
-- (1) [CodePipeline](https://aws.amazon.com/codepipeline/) with multiple stages to deploy the application from Github
+- (1) [CodePipeline](https://aws.amazon.com/codepipeline/) with multiple stages to deploy the application from GitHub
-- (1) [CodePipeline Webhook](https://aws.amazon.com/codepipeline/) to receive Github notifications from a specific `branch:name`
+- (1) [CodePipeline Webhook](https://aws.amazon.com/codepipeline/) to receive GitHub notifications from a specific `branch:name`
 - (1) [CodeBuild Project](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html) to test, build and deploy the app
 - (2) [Service Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) for working with CodeBuild and CodePipeline

 **NOTE:** Requires an existing S3 bucket for artifacts and sam-cli deployments (located in the [Makefile](Makefile))

 One command will build, test, package and deploy the application to AWS using the default `production` stage and using default tags.
-After initial deployment, updating the function is as simple as committing to Github.
+After initial deployment, updating the function is as simple as committing to GitHub.
 ```shell script
 make deploy
 ```